invoiceninja/invoiceninja/docs/install.rst

 - If you’re using a subdomain. ie, invoice.mycompany.com You will need to add ``RewriteBase /`` to public/.htaccess otherwise it may fail with ``Request exceeded the limit of 10 internal redirects due to probable configuration error.`` messages in the logs.
 - Composer install error: ``Fatal error: Allowed memory size of...`` Try the following: ``php -d memory_limit=-1 /usr/local/bin/composer install``
 - PHP Fatal error: ``Call to undefined method Illuminate\Support\Facades\Session::get()`` try deleting bootstrap/cache/services.php.
 If the file doesn't exist the steps `here <https://stackoverflow.com/a/37266353/497368>`_ may help.
+- To support invoices with many line items you may need to increase the value of max_input_vars in the php.ini file.
 - Some webservers run filtering software which can cause errors, you can test adding this code to your .htaccess file to test if it's related.

 .. code-block:: shell